Nikhil Chinapa

-Nikhil Chinapa is an Indian DJ, host and festival curator, often credited with popularizing EDM among the youth in India.
-He is also known as the Father of Indian Dance Music for his various contributions towards revolutionising the outlook of Dance Music throughout the Indian Subcontinent.
+Nikhil Chinapa (born 6 June 1973) is an Indian DJ, host and festival curator, often credited with popularizing EDM among the youth in India.
 He has been associated with MTV India since the late 1990s and has appeared in multiple television shows including Roadies and Splitsvilla.
 He has been instrumental in popularizing DJing as a profession and leading the music scene at the Sunburn Festival in its early years.

 Early life

 Chinapa was born in Bangalore.
 His father was a paratrooper in the Indian Army, and as a result he did his early education from different schools in India, including Begumpet's Hyderabad Public School, Hyderabad and Faust High School, Secundarabad, after which he studied in St. George High School Agra.
-He earned a degree in Architecture from BMS College of Engineering in Bangalore with a thesis on the design of hospitals.
+He earned a degree in architecture from BMS College of Engineering in Bangalore with a thesis on the design of hospitals.
 His interest in music grew during his college life when he used to do gigs as a DJ in parties to earn his pocket money.

 Personal life

-Chinapa married his long-time girlfriend DJ Pearl Miglani in 2012 after a six-year-long relationship.
+Chinapa married his long-time girlfriend DJ Pearl Miglani in 2006 after a six-year-long relationship.
 In February 2018, they welcomed their daughter.

+Chinapa is also a keen scuba diver, and loves exploring oceans around the world.